 Now you begin to build the Preview, a 2D representation of your lighting installation.
-The next screen shows a number of icons, each representing a fixture.
-Drag the icons around so they match the physical locations of your fixtures.
+The next screen shows a number of icons representing fixtures.
+Drag the icons around so they approximately match the physical locations of your fixtures.
 You can also add shapes and images.